 Preschool screening is required for all children being considered for placement as a typical peer.
 A screening is held in the Spring, for enrollment beginning the following school year.
 Sometimes an additional screening will be held in August if additional spots become available.
-Unfortunately at this time, the screening slots are completely filled.
-Please contact Ashley Reinhart, School Psychologist, at (330) 915-5307 or firstname.lastname@example.org, if you would like to be added to the waiting list.
+Screening appointments for the spring screening can be made starting in January of the intended year.
+Please contact Ashley Reinhart at (330) 915-5307 or firstname.lastname@example.org to schedule your screening appointment.

 Children must turn 3 years old before August 1st* of the upcoming school year and be reliably toilet trained in order to attend.
 A child may not be reliably toilet-trained by the screening date, but the Preschool Team reserves the right to delay or revoke enrollment if the child is not reliably toilet-trained by the first day of classes in August.
 Also, children must live in the Perry Local School District and be accompanied to the screening by a parent or guardian.

 Limited spaces are available for typically developing children.
 Children being considered for enrollment as a typical peer must display age-appropriate speech and language skills, good behavior and social skills, and must be reliably toilet-trained.

 Children are screened in the areas of speech/language, motor skills, social skills/behavior, cognitive/preacademic skills, and adaptive behavior.
 A parent questionnaire also lends itself to the screening process.
 At the screening, parents will receive detailed information about the program, transportation, tuition, etc. Parents receive the screening results within two weeks following the screening.